Last updated on May 9th, 2018 at 02:08 pm

 This blog post was written by Izabela Zielińska, one of our Travel Consultants, a Buenos Aires Argentina Tour expert who spills her secrets into getting the most out of Buenos Aires in just 24 hours.

 If you have only one day to spend in Buenos Aires, here’s a plan for making the most of your Buenos Aires Argentina tour.
 The plan is simple.
-Use every moment from dawn to dusk so you can leave the city with sounds of tango in your head, the taste of asado in your mouth and souvenirs from colorful markets of bohemian San Telmo in your bag.
+In 24 Hours in Buenos Aires, you will use every moment from dawn to dusk so you can leave the city with sounds of tango in your head, the taste of asado in your mouth and souvenirs from colorful markets of bohemian San Telmo in your bag.

 Take a morning walk along the Rio La Plata and enjoy breakfast at a cozy cafe in the Puerto Madero district – known as the “youngest” part of the city.
 Here ships come and go, leaving the city for the Atlantic or returning home.
 From the modernist Puente de la Mujer bridge to the old ship Fragata Sarmiento and white seagulls against the background of glass skyscrapers, Puerto Madero is one of the most photogenic parts of Buenos Aires.